emontecalvo/mondo/README.md

 #mondo is phat#

- *... a relaxing game in which mondo eats his way to vengeance*
+ *... a relaxing game in which Mondo eats his way to vengeance*

 ![Alt text](./images/mondo.png?raw=true "Mondi is Phat")